webmaster-exit-1/customizing-the-shell-prompt/README.md

 fi
 ```

 (Though that isn't really practical, just more of a "working" exercise.
-Here's a more reasonable way to achive this)
+Here's a more reasonable way to achieve this)

 ```bash
 #!/bin/bash